Ruby Rose Admits That It Was Fear Of Having To Leave The U.S. That Helped Her Find Fame

 — Ruby Rose Updates™ (@RRofficupdates) January 11, 2017

-On the personal front, Ruby Rose has rekindled her romance with Jessica Origliasso, one-half of the Australian progressive pop group The Veronicas.
-For the past ten years, Rose has been friends with Jessica and her twin sister Lisa Origliasso, the other member of The Veronicas.
+On the personal front, Ruby Rose has rekindled her romance with Jessica Origliasso, one-half of the Australian progressive pop group the Veronicas.
+For the past 10 years, Rose has been friends with Jessica and her twin sister, Lisa Origliasso, the other member of The Veronicas.
 Rose is also in touch with their mother, and she’s worked with the twins by mixing “In My Blood,” their hit single.
-Rose recently became part of The Veronica’s new music video that was filmed in New Zealand.
+Rose recently became part of the Veronica’s new music video, which was filmed in New Zealand.

 Meanwhile, Ruby Rose has been working in New Zealand, where Meg, one of her upcoming movies, is being shot.
 Rose took a break from her filming schedule and teamed up with The Veronicas to appear in the music video for “On Your Side.”
 The Herald Sun reported that Jessica Origliasso has confirmed her relationship with the actress by revealing that the music video of “On Your Side” bears testament to the love they share.